TurtleDevGroup/PWMan-CLI/README.md

 This program is licensed under the GNU General Public License version 3 (GPLv3).
 This program is open source and all forks of this program must also be open source with credits to the original project.
 Please read the [License](LICENSE) for more info.

 ## Credits
+Initial development: @dpark12300 and @Schniz

+Continued and current development: @dpark12300 and @Turphin